AxC1271/ClockCrossing/README.md

   <img src="./ClockCrossing.png" height=400px />
 </p>

 Welcome to my GitHub repository Clock Crossing!
 This is a place where multiple clocks live in harmony (mostly), and signals learn to cross domain boundaries without causing metastability chaos.
-Whether you're a visiting engineer or a longtime resident of asynchronous design, this guide will help you navigate the sometimes tricky world of Clock Domain Crossings (CDC).
+Whether you're a visiting engineer or a longtime resident of asynchronous design, this guide will help you navigate the crazy world of clock domain crossings.

 ---

 ## 🌊 Why Clock Crossing Matters

 Modern digital systems are like bustling cities with different time zones.
 Your processor runs at 3GHz, your memory at 800MHz, your USB controller at 480MHz—all living together on the same chip.
 When signals travel between these "time zones," **bad things can happen**.
+In real life, unchecked errors in large semiconductor companies can suck up millions of dollars on chips that don't work.

 ### ⚠️ The Metastability Problem